mistergjones/CryptoTrak/README.md

 ### Continued development

 Chartjs has no native CandleStick chart so the use of anychartjs was required.
-Perhaps forking chartjs and creating a candlestick card for them will be really useful.
+Perhaps forking Chartjs and creating a candlestick card for them will be really useful.

 ## Authors